Total TimePrep: 40 min. + rising Bake: 15 min. + freezing

-- In a large bowl, dissolve yeast in water.
-Add 2 teaspoons sugar; let stand for 5 minutes.
-Add milk, oil, salt and remaining sugar.
+- In a large bowl, dissolve yeast and 2 teaspoons sugar in warm water; let stand 5 minutes.
+Add warm milk, oil, salt and remaining sugar.
 Stir in enough flour to form a stiff dough.

-- Turn out onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
-Place in a greased bowl, turning once to grease top.
-Cover and let rise in a warm place until doubled, about 1-1/2 hours.
+- Turn dough onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
+Place in a greased bowl, turning once to grease the top.
+Cover with plastic wrap and let rise in a warm place until doubled, about 1-1/2 hours.

 I was so happy to find this recipe.
 The rolls have a great taste and even after frozen, are fresh and delicious! as a mother to three young boys, two with special needs and a husband in the military, fast, easy and delicious meals are a must.
 These rolls are a great addition to almost any meal :)

 Oct 4, 2012

 Right now I'm not giving it the best of reviews...only because I converted oz into tsp for the yeast!
 It gave me the wrong amount to use.
 I used at total of 1 1/4 tsp of yeast...when really there is 2 1/4 tsp per package!
 So i should have used 4 1/2 tsp of yeast!
 Way off...couldn't understand why it won't rise.
 I will be trying these again tomorrow.
 Even though I have tiny hard bun...the flavour is great, so I'm going to give it a second chance.
 Wish me luck:)

 Oooh amazing to eat and easy to make, the texture is light and fluffy and goes well with anything! (we've been known to eat them randomly through out the day!)